baigel2/baigelbytes/content/quotes.md

 &nbsp;

-> **Apply yourself both now and in the next life.
+> **"Apply yourself both now and in the next life.
 Without effort, you cannot be prosperous.
 Though the land be good, you cannot have an abundant crop without cultivation."** - Plato

 &nbsp;

-> **Even death is not to be feared by one who has lived wisely."** - Buddha
+> **"Even death is not to be feared by one who has lived wisely."** - Buddha

 &nbsp;